PCSK9 inhibitors (sometimes also shown as PCSK9i) are a new type of medicine for lowering cholesterol in the blood.

-In clinical studies, they have lowered people’s cholesterol levels by more than half.
+In clinical studies, these medicines have lowered people’s cholesterol levels by more than half.
 Early research shows they could prevent strokes and heart attacks too.

 Who can take PCSK9 inhibitors?